xou816/spot/README.md

 ### Settings

-Spot can also be configured via `gsettings` if you want to change the audio backend, the song bitrate, etc. [A GUI is planned but not available yet.](https://github.com/xou816/spot/issues/142)
+Spot can also be configured via `gsettings` if you want to change the audio backend, the song bitrate, etc.

 ### Seek bar warping
 It is possible to click on the seek bar to navigate to that position in a song.
 If you are having issues with this not working you may have [gtk-primary-button-warps-slider](https://docs.gtk.org/gtk3/property.Settings.gtk-primary-button-warps-slider.html) set to false.